-Tribe Additional Joint Lead/Argonne Follow-up Tribal Comment/Responses Pueblo of Zuni (Cont.)
+Tribe Reclamation and NPS Communications with Tribes Tribal Comment/Response Pueblo of Zuni (Cont.)
 December 17, 2014: Preliminary Chapters 1 and 2 sent to Pueblo of Zuni for review.
-September 29, 2015: Pueblo of Zuni submitted comments on LTEMP DEIS.
+September 29, 2015: Pueblo of Zuni submitted comments on the LTEMP DEIS.
 April 15, 2015: Preliminary Chapter 3 sent to Pueblo of Zuni for review.
+May 4, 2016: Pueblo of Zuni submitted additional comments on the LTEMP DEIS.
 July 1, 2015: LTEMP DEIS sent to Pueblo of Zuni for review.
 Salt River Pima- Maricopa Indian February 2012: Steve Daron, LMNRA, called the Salt River Maricopa Indian Community three times, but there was no response.
 No response.
 Community May 14, 2012: Mr. Daron left a few messages with Shane Antone in the Cultural Resource Department but there was no response.
 San Carlos Apache Tribe January 24, 2012: John Halliday, DOI, called the Tribal Administration staff regarding the November 2011 LTEMP letter asking if the Tribe wished to participate in the LTEMP process.
 Mr. Halliday informed Reclamation about the January 24, 2014: A staff person informed Mr. Halliday that a new letter should be sent to the correct name and address. name and address change of the Tribe.
 February 14, 2012: Chairman Rambler requested that Mr. Halliday re-send the LTEMP letter via e-mail and he would January 26, 2012: A copy of the November 2011 letter was sent to the new address. get back to Mr. Halliday.
 January 30, 2012: A copy of the November 2011 letter was sent via e-mail.
 No further response.
 February 14, 2012: Mr. Halliday called Chairman Terry Rambler regarding the November 2011 LTEMP letter asking if the Tribe wished to participate in the LTEMP process.
 As requested, Mr. Halliday sent an e-mail to Chairman Rambler with the LTEMP letter attached.
-Southern Ute Tribal Council January 23, 2012: John Halliday, DOI, called and left a message for Native American Graves Protection and Repatriation Act (NAGPRA) Coordinator Neil Cloud regarding the November 2011 LTEMP letter asking if the Tribe wished to participate in the LTEMP process.
+Southern Ute Tribal Council January 23, 2012: John Halliday, DOI, called and left a message for NAGPRA Coordinator Neil Cloud regarding the November 2011 LTEMP letter asking if the Tribe wished to participate in the LTEMP process.
 January 27, 2012: Mr. Naranjo informed Mr. Halliday that the Southern Ute Tribal Council did not wish to participate in the LTEMP process.
 January 26, 2012: Mr. Halliday called and left a message for Mr. Cloud regarding the November 2011 LTEMP letter asking if the Tribe wished to participate in the LTEMP process.